Seun2255/sql_query_runner/README.md

 # SQL Query Runner

 This web app helps you run and instantly view the results of your queries, there's a mock database that you can view and then send SQL commands to.
 You can either make your own query or use one of the predefined queries.
-Please have fun using this 😁.

 Note: currently only select and from commands can be used e.g select \* from customers.